uriel1998/python_tumblr_poster/README.md

 # Python Tumblr Text Poster

 A Python CLI tool for posting text content to Tumblr with inline images, hashtags, and links.
-This is a refactored version of the original Go implementation with enhanced features and better usability.
+This is a refactored version of the original [gotumblr implementation](https://github.com/admacro/gotumblr) with enhanced features and better usability.
+Yup, it was done by Claude, you can tell from the stupid icons.
+Thrown together to avoid the shortcomings of the Go implementation above.
+Because it's AI generated, the code in this repository is public domain and retains no copyright.

 ## Features